makerdao/community/MIP 9 Community Greenlight Poll - FEI (Fei USD) - May 16, 2022.md

 ---
 # Poll: Community Greenlight Poll - FEI (Fei USD) - May 16, 2022

 The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) as part of their responsibilities as defined in [MIP9: Community Greenlight](https://mips.makerdao.com/mips/details/MIP9).
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, May 16, at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday May 16, at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**